Application of Subsection 2(1) and Section 8) of the Public Servants Disclosure Protection Act

 In determining whether a complainant’s disclosure of information concerning harassment or a workplace grievance is protected under the Act, the following factors will be taken into consideration:

-- Whether the subject-matter of the disclosure concerns a personal matter only, such as an individual harassment complaint or an individual workplace grievance.
+- Whether the subject matter of the disclosure primarily concerns a personal matter, such as an individual harassment complaint or an individual workplace grievance.

 6.2 Related Policy Instruments and Publications

 - Intake, Inquiries & Investigations Manual of the Public Sector Integrity Commissioner of Canada